Jacob-Rose/eclipse-os/readme.md

 Hello World!

-Don't know how you stumbled upon this but I appreciate you checking it out and hope it can be at least a jumping off point for getting Adafruit microcontrollers into a fully-finished prop (or as I like to call these devices I make, "relics").

 ## What is this?

 A custom microcontroller prop's code.
 This logic is made to be a universal hook in for many future projects, where this can be the starting library/template